 The Company has elected the lessor practical expedient within ASC Topic 842, Leases ("ASC 842") and therefore recognizes, measures, presents, and discloses the revenue for services rendered under the Company's senior living residency agreements based upon the predominant component, either the lease or non-lease component, of the contracts.
 The Company has determined that the services included under the Company's senior living residency agreements each have the same timing and pattern of transfer.
-The Company recognizes revenue under ASC 606 for its senior residency agreements, for which it has determined that the non-lease components of such residency agreements are the predominant component of each such contract.
+The Company recognizes revenue under ASC Topic 606, Revenue from Contracts with Customers for its senior residency agreements, for which it has determined that the non-lease components of such residency agreements are the predominant component of each such contract.